dre32722/dre32722.github.io/assets/handsonlabs/installgit.md

 ### Installation on Ubuntu 16.04

-The following instructions are what I use don Ubuntu 16.04 but if in doubt refer the All Platforms link below.
+The following instructions are what I use don Ubuntu 16.04 but if in doubt refer [All Platforms - Git Install](https://www.atlassian.com/git/tutorials/install-git)

 Verify your installation by executing the following command: